brandonblock/Palindrome-Detector/README.md

 # Palindrome-Detector
 Detects whether a string is a palindrome.
-Version reflect new concepts as I learn them.
+Versions reflect new concepts as I learn them.

 To Do:
 - Numeric input exclusion
-- Creation of Palindrome() class that accepts entered string as an argument
+- Creation of Palindrome() class that accepts entered string as an argument and returns a boolean.